 Donna spent 15 years in the U.S. government.
 Prior to joining the museum, she worked for the Office of Chief Legislative Liaison as the US Army Senate Liaison Deputy Chief.
 She is a former active duty US Army Aviation Officer, and combat veteran.
 As a Senior AH-64D Apache pilot, she deployed three times with the 101st Airborne Division.
 In 2012, Donna was selected to be a Joint Chiefs of Staff, Office of the Secretary of Defense, Army Staff intern.
 During this program, she served in the Office of the Secretary of Defense, Under Secretary of Defense for Policy on the Afghanistan Team managing a number of portfolios.
 She has a passion for leadership and service.

 Donna holds a Bachelor of Science in French from the University of Missouri and a master’s degree from Georgetown University’s McCourt School of Public Policy.
 She also serves as a National Security Fellow for the Foundation for Defense of Democracies.

-Jon has spent over 40 years in Christian leadership, with an emphasis on developing and connecting people, organizations and mission.
+Jon has spent over 40 years in Christian leadership, with an emphasis on developing and connecting people, organizations, and mission.
 Prior to coming to the museum, Jon served as the chief strategic officer of JL SHARPE Consultations.
-Until July 2019, he served as president of C3 Leaders, serving business leaders in their pursuit of faith and leadership.
-Jon’s tenure with this group of business leaders spanned eleven years, from 2008 to 2019.
+Until July 2019, he served as president of C3 Leaders, serving business leaders in their pursuit of faith, and leadership.
+Jon’s tenure with this group of business leaders spanned 11 years, from 2008 to 2019.